Barriers to Telehealth in Rural Areas

 Limited Access to High Speed Internet

-According to the Pew Research Center, as of 2021 only 72% of rural areas have access to high-speed broadband internet.
-In addition, only 65% of housing units on rural tribal lands have access to broadband services.
+According to the Federal Communications Commission (FCC), rural areas have more limited access to high-speed internet when compared to urban areas.
+In rural areas, 28% of people lack access to high-speed broadband internet.
+In addition, 24% of people in Tribal lands lack access to broadband services.
 The availability of broadband affects the ability of patients to participate in video consultations, transmit health information, and monitor their health at home.

 Limited Access to Smartphones

 Many mobile health and remote patient monitoring systems require access to smartphone applications.
-However, rural populations are less likely to own smartphones when compared to other populations.
-In 2020, 80% of rural residents reported owning a smartphone, compared to 89% of urban residents.
+However, rural populations are less likely to own smartphones when compared to others.
 Rural programs may have to allocate additional funds in order to purchase equipment for patients participating in mobile health interventions.

 Credentialing and Licensing